annembrown/design595/coure_outline.md

 Portions of grades may be arrived at using non-mathematical means.
 ## Fine Print
-In the event that there are adjustments to the course outline, projects, schedule or resources, the course website ([github.com/bryankulba/design595](https://github.com/bryankulba/design595)) should be considered the canonical reference.
+A number of online resources that can be used to support projects, assigments and further learning can be found here: https://github.com/annembrown/design595/blob/main/resources.md.

 ## The grading system at the University of Alberta is as follows:
 A+ / A / A- = Excellent
 B+ / B / B- = Good